-The SSPs, together with the 2UP model (van Huijstee et al., 2018), have been used to estimate the total population of each of the basins of the study for the future projections.
-The main objective of the 2UP model is to disaggregate the scenario-based projected national-level urban population to 30 arcsec data and simulate urban expansion for 194 countries and territories.
-In order to incorporate these data into the damage model, three main processes have been applied: (i) temporal downscaling from a 10-year resolution to a yearly resolution, (ii) river-basin-level aggregation and (iii) bias correction.
+The Shared Socioeconomic Pathways (SSPs), together with the 2UP model (van Huijstee et al., 2018), have been used to estimate the total population of each of the basins of the study for the future projections.
+The main objective of the 2UP model is to disaggregate scenario-based projected national-level urban population to 30 arcseconds data and simulate urban expansion for 194 countries and territories.
+In order to incorporate this data in the damage model, three main processes have been applied:

+(i) temporal downscaling from 10 years resolution to yearly; (ii) river-basin-level aggregation; and (iii) bias correction.

 For the temporal downscaling, simple linear regression has been applied in order to obtain yearly population data for each of the SSPs.
-The 2UP model estimates the population every 10 years from 2010 to 2080.
-When climate projections for the +3 °C scenario exceed the year 2080, the same population change coefficient for the last 10-year period (2070-2080) is applied.
+The 2UP model estimates the population every 10 years, from 2010 to 2080.
+When climate projections for the +

+5 3 °C scenario exceed the year 2080, the same population change coefficient for the last ten years period (2070-2080) has been applied.

-After obtaining the yearly population data for all SSPs, the data were aggregated to the river-basin level by summation.
-Therefore, each basin will have five different yearly population series (corresponding to each SSP) from 2010 to 2084 (the last year of the precipitation simulations).
+After obtaining the yearly population data for all SSPs, the data were aggregated to the river-basin-level by summation.
+Therefore, each basin will have 5 different yearly population series (corresponding to each SSP) from 2010 to 2084 (the last year of the precipitation simulations).

-Finally, a bias correction process is also required for the population data.
+- 10 Finally, a bias correction process is also required for the population data.
 The year 2010 was chosen for carrying out the comparison between the population data from the observations and those from the 2UP model.
-Figures A1 and A2 from the Appendix show the 2010 population aggregated at the basin and region level for Catalonia and the Valencian Community, respectively.
-As can be observed in both cases, differences between the projections are negligible, though a significant disagreement exists with the observations.
-For this reason we used a scaling bias correction method to correct the population projection data.
-This means that the ratio for each basin and SSP between the observed and simulated population for the year 2010 were applied to the future population projections.
+Figures A1 and A2 from the Appendix section show the 2010 population aggregated at basin and region level for Catalonia and the Valencian Community, respectively.
+As can be observed in both cases, differences between the projections are negligible, though there exists a significant disagreement with the observations.
+For this reason we used a scaling bias correction method to correct the population - 15 projection data.
+This means that the ratio for each basin and SSP between the observed and simulated population for the 2010 year was applied to the future population projections.

-Therefore, after these processes, each basin has a yearly population series corrected from 2010 to 2084 for the five SSPs.

-After both precipitation and population data for future scenarios have been corrected, the model developed for the present climate is used to estimate the probability of a damaging event in the future.
+Therefore, after these processes, each basin has a yearly population series corrected from 2010 to 2084 for the 5 SSP.
+After both precipitation and population data for future scenarios have been corrected, the model developed for the present climate has been used to estimate the probability of a damaging event in the future.
 Since the number of flood events and their nature in the future are unknown, the average model has been applied for the prediction.